pducharme/UniFi-Video-Controller/README.md

+# **Important:** Unifi Video 3.8.0 *requires* a new port, 7442.
+Your cameras will not be able to connect to the controller until you add `-p 7442:7442` into your run command.

 # unifi-video-controller

 This docker image runs the unifi-video controller on Ubuntu.
 Originally intended for Unraid 6.x, it should run fine anywhere.